ChiragVaghela10/quarter_laplacian/README.md

 # Quarter Laplacian Filter

-This repository implements Quarter Laplacian Filter for Edge Aware Image Processing using the approach mentioned in this [paper](https://github.com/ChiragVaghela10/quarter_laplacian/blob/refactoring/data/ICIP%201%20-%20QUARTER%20LAPLACIAN%20FILTER%20FOR%20EDGE%20AWARE%20IMAGE%20PROCESSING.pdf).
+This repository implements Quarter Laplacian Filter (QLF) for Edge Aware Image Processing using the algorithm mentioned in this [paper](https://github.com/ChiragVaghela10/quarter_laplacian/blob/refactoring/data/ICIP%201%20-%20QUARTER%20LAPLACIAN%20FILTER%20FOR%20EDGE%20AWARE%20IMAGE%20PROCESSING.pdf).

 <img src="img/comparison.png" width="900"><br/>
-Fig1: Visualization of Quarter Laplacian Filter compared to standard Laplacian Filter applied for multiple iterations<br/><br/>
+Fig1: Results of Quarter Laplacian Filter compared to standard Laplacian Filter applied for multiple iterations<br/>

+Experiments were also carried on enhancing low-light images of LOL dataset using QLF and compared against isotropic Laplacian filter.
+The quantitative analysis is performed using PSNR, SSIM, and EPI as evaluation metrics.

 ## Overview
 Image smoothing is the fundamental operation in image processing.
 We use it to remove image details or noise in the